aws-samples/sample-aws-eks-spiffe-spire-auth/SPIFFE_SPIRE_AWS_Blog.md

 ### Deployment Steps

-Follow these steps in order to deploy the infrastructure components, starting with networking, then the database, and finally the EKS clusters.
+Follow these steps to deploy the infrastructure components, starting with networking, then the database, and finally the EKS clusters.

 #### 1. Obtain Networking Values